ampproject/amphtml/extensions/amp-animation/amp-animation.md

 ### Placement in DOM

-Initially, `<amp-animation>` is only allowed to be placed as a direct child of `<body>` element.
-This restriction will be removed in the near future.
+`<amp-animation>` is only allowed to be placed as a direct child of `<body>` element if `trigger="visibility"`.
+If `trigger` is not specified and animation's playback is controlled programmatically via its actions, it can be placed anywhere in the DOM.

 ### Animation component